sarajchi/ppo-dynamic-trajectory-tracking/README.md

 Domain randomisation and noise perturbations were incorporated during training to improve robustness and policy generalisation.

 ---
 ## Observation Space

-The observation space was designed to provide sufficient spatial and dynamic information for stable trajectory tracking and robust policy learning.
+The observation space was designed to provide sufficient spatial and dynamic information for stable trajectory tracking, predictive motion behaviour, and robust policy learning under uncertainty.

+The observation vector combines robot state information from the FetchReach environment with additional trajectory-related features.

 The observation vector includes: